minoobeyzavi/Transpara/inmation/README.md

 Both functions to run more complicated tasks.

-Scripts are attached to objects that exist in the difference models.
+Scripts are attached to objects that exist in the different models.
 Scripts are hosted by properties of objects.

 ```